MichaelPhamNgo/Review-Javascript/README.md

 }
 //but if we assign app.people = null, and we add a new person to array people
 //> app.people = null
-//> app.add({firstName:"John", lastName:"Doe"})       //output: Uncaught TypeError: Cannot read properties of null (reading 'push')
+//> app.add({firstName:"John", lastName:"Doe"})       //Uncaught TypeError: Cannot read properties of null (reading 'push')

 //To solve this problem, we use closure function createApp() {